ESSENTIAL INFORMATION & BOOKING CONDITIONS - Air Holidays to Europe

 Some regional councils in Europe have introduced a room tax of between 1 Euro and 3 Euros per person per night, payable directly by the guest to the hotel on check-out.
 We will advise you in your Final Travel Documents or by our Tour Manager in resort on escorted holidays if your hotel has to implement this charge.

 RESORT INFORMATION AND FACILITIES

 Our holidays visit busy cities, popular tourist destinations and international resorts and therefore at the hotels noise and disturbance can be expected from traffic, amusement parks, nightclubs, restaurants, airports and building works.
 Many of our holidays take place during the ‘shoulder’ and ‘low’ seasons.
-Therefore please bear in mind that from time to time certain facilities, including excursions, may be altered or withdrawn due to lack of demand, weather conditions, essential maintenance or other circumstances beyond our control.
+Therefore please bear in mind that from time to time certain facilities, including swimming pools and optional excursions, may be withdrawn or altered due to lack of demand, weather conditions, essential maintenance or other circumstances beyond our control.
 In coastal resorts in particular some of the shops, bars and restaurants may be closed or have limited opening times.
-Porterage is not included and the hotels we use don’t normally have porters.
-If they do, a charge may be payable.

 ITINERARIES AND INCLUDED & OPTIONAL EXCURSIONS